irynahan/JavaScript/README.md

 5) Setting Postman variables from scripts:

    - pm.collectionVariables.set('name', value);
-   - to retrieve type of variable console.log(typeof resp);  returns resp is 'object'
    - to set a collections property we have to be sure, that it has an expected value:

    pm.test('At list one product ID exists', () => {